Patricia Hill Collins

 photo credits: Wikimedia Commons

 Patricia Hill Collins (born May 1, 1948) is an American academic specializing in race, class, and gender.
 She is a distinguished university professor of sociology emerita at the University of Maryland, College Park.
 She is also the former head of the Department of African-American Studies at the University of Cincinnati, and a past president of the American Sociological Association (ASA).
-Collins was the 100th president of the ASA and the first African-American woman to hold this position.Collins's work primarily concerns issues involving race, gender, and social inequality within the African-American community.
+Collins served in 2009 as the 100th president of the ASA – the first African-American woman to hold this position.Collins's work primarily concerns issues involving race, gender, and social inequality within the African-American community.
 She gained national attention for her book Black Feminist Thought, originally published in 1990.
 Source: Wikipedia (en)

 Human - wd:Q465252